saffiya/golden_health/README.md

 <h5>As the site owner,  I want to be able to delete products currently on the site</h5>

 <ul>
     <li>When the superuser is logged in, if they click on the products page they, unlike normal users, will have two buttons near the rating of each product one called 'Edit' and the other called 'Delete'.
-Once Edit is clicked the user is redirected to a page called 'Edit a Product' where there is a form pre-filled with all the products information, the user can edit whatever they want then press the Update Product button.
+Once Delete is clicked the item will be deleted.
     </li>
 </ul>

 <h2><u>Known Bugs</u></h2>

 <ul>
-    <li>In heroku when going to checkout, the payment section is not showing;and when going to pay an error occurs.
-Even though stripe is fully functioning.
-The stripe function has worked perfectly in the past, but at the time of writing this heroku is showing an error.</li>
+    <li>Once the order has been placed, the Email Confirmation is supposed to be sent to the user's email.
+However, the emails are not being sent out.
+I have tried to rectify this but unfortunately could not figure out why this is happening as on the two other occassions emails are supposed to be sent out they are working. </li>
 </ul>

+<h3>Errors That Occured</h3>
+<p>When going through my code, you will notice I have deleted my migrations and re-added them multiple times because an error was occurring on my site stopping me from checking out, so i had to remove Postgres from my project then re-add it numerous times.</p>

 <h2><u>Deployment</u></h2>
 <h3>Heroku</h3>